darmag12/Omnifood/README.md

 # Developer

-[x] This app was developed by: DarTec ~ Daryl Magera.
+[x] This app was developed by: Dartechx ~ Daryl Magera.

 # Main technologies used to birth this app